frankniujc/gridloc_probe/README.md

 # Does BERT Rediscover the Classical NLP Pipeline?
-Code, data, and results of the [COLING 2022](https://coling2022.org) paper _Does BERT Rediscover the Classical NLP Pipeline?_
+Code, data, and results of the [COLING 2022](https://coling2022.org) paper _Does BERT Rediscover a Classical NLP Pipeline?_

 **Abstract**: Does BERT store surface knowledge in its bottom layers, syntactic knowledge in its middle layers, and semantic knowledge in its upper layers?
 In re-examining Jawahar et al. (2019) and Tenney et al.'s (2019) probes into the structure of BERT, we have found that the pipeline-like separation that they were seeking lacks conclusive empirical support.
 BERT's structure is, however, linguistically grounded, although perhaps in a way that is more nuanced than can be explained by layers alone.
 We introduce a novel probe, called _GridLoc_, through which we can also take into account token positions, training rounds, and random seeds.
 Using GridLoc, we are able to detect other, stronger regularities that suggest that pseudo-cognitive appeals to layer depth may not be the preferred mode of explanation for BERT's inner workings.